Are you looking for summer job where you can make a meaningful difference? Do you enjoy being part of a team and working toward a common goal?

 Taylor Broadbridge, Denver, CO– As a great-granddaughter of Dr. Don C. Broadbridge, Taylor has spent every summer of her life at Deerhorn.
-She received her Bachelor’s Degree in Applied Behavioral Sciences at the University of Kansas and this winter earned her Masters in Elementary Education.
-She is a preschool teacher in Denver, Colorado.
-She teaches horseback riding at camp, and is a certified lifeguard and former EMT.
+She received her Bachelor’s Degree in Applied Behavioral Sciences at the University of Kansas, and Masters in Elementary Education from WGU.
+She is an elementary teacher in Denver, Colorado, a certified lifeguard, and former EMT.
+She currently serves Deerhorn as an Assistant Director and Horse Wrangler.
 Taylor is committed to ensuring that Deerhorn provides a Boyhood Adventure for future generations.

 Mark Brooks, Berwyn, IL-Mark Brooks, or Brooksy, as he is known around camp, has attended Deerhorn since 1996 as a camper, an AC, and now a counselor in the Sailing Department.
 He graduated from Boston University in 2008 with a degree in Secondary English Education, and he teaches middle school Literature and Language Arts in Chicago.
 Brooksy returns to camp because he loves sailing, the outdoors, and all of the wonderful people at camp.